Auldeman History, Family Crest & Coats of Arms

 Early Notables of the Auldeman family (pre 1700)

-1616-1660) was an English Quaker who was imprisoned in York in 1652 for speaking in a "steeple-house" (church), and fined 40 shillings...
-Another 38 words (3 lines of text) are included under the topic Early Auldeman Notables in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) are included under the topic Early Auldeman Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Auldeman or a variant listed above: Daniel Aldam aged 27 who settled in Maryland in 1775.